schndr20/Projects/CurveCatch/Readme.md

 ## Curve Catch Challenge
 CurveCatch is a company on a mission to transform the bra-wearing experience for everyone.
 Founded by Kimia and Nils, our platform empowers individuals to make informed decisions about their intimate clothing and revel in the comfort and confidence a well-fitting bra provides.
-We believe in transparency, collaboration, and the joy of finding the perfect fit.

 ### Introduction
 This project leverages deep learning techniques to create a classification model for different bra categories.
 The dataset comprises images of bras categorized into four types: bralettes, full cups, balconies, and plunges.